stanleyoos/Invoice-App-2.0/README.md

 # DONE ✅
 - add authentication with Clerk
 - Client page
+- Add, Update Client
+- Started with Dashboard page

 # TO DO ✔️
-- update single Client page
-- Create add client form
-- add client update and delete function
+- Client delete function
-- create more tests!
+- Create more tests!
 - Dashboard page (numbers of all clients, all invoices, ...)

 # Models